asish-op/nitro-gen-and-checker-but-very-fast/README.md

 - [support server](https://discord.gg/rRPtjjyc6D)

-code will auto generate codes and cheak and also generats Valid cods in Valid Codes.txt give it to others
+code will auto generate codes and check and also generats Valid cods in Valid Codes.txt give it to others

 # important